GenUSA-Learners/.github/profile/README.md

 # Generation Learners GitHub Org

 This is where students can find class repositories, along with some other helpful resources.
+Please review the documentation below to learn how to use and interact with your class repository and what's expected when completing assignments and activities.

 ## Table Of Contents